 Jack Ma's botched Ant IPO becomes a boost for state banks

-[BEIJING] China Merchants Bank and other state-backed lenders have emerged as the biggest winners from new regulations that derailed Ant Group's massive stock listing, as China aims to level the playing field between fintech giants and traditional banks.
+CHINA Merchants Bank Co and other state-backed lenders have emerged as the biggest winners from new regulations that derailed Ant Group Co's massive stock listing, as China aims to level the playing field between fintech giants and traditional banks.

-Merchants Bank, known as the retail bank king in China, has soared 19 per cent in Hong Kong this month to a record high, its biggest seven-day advance in more than five years.
-Other Chinese lenders gained, including Agricultural Bank of China, while Alibaba Group Holding, an affiliate and one-third shareholder of Ant, lost 6 per cent.
+Merchants Bank, the retail bank king in China, has soared 18 per cent in Hong Kong this month; its stock rose as much as 3.6 per cent on Tuesday to a record high.
+Other Chinese lenders also gained, as Alibaba Group Holding Ltd, an affiliate and one-third shareholder of Ant, lost 4 per cent.

-Chinese banks, trading near record low valuations, rallied after financial regulators last week proposed new rules to curb the rapid growth and leverage at the nation's more than 200 micro-loan lenders, putting a surprise halt to Ant's US$35 billion initial public offering.
-The authorities on Tuesday turned up heat on internet giants including Alibaba with antitrust rules to curtail their growing dominance.
+Chinese banks rallied after financial regulators last week proposed new rules to curb the rapid growth and leverage at the nation's more than 200 micro-loan lenders, putting a surprise halt to Ant's US$35 billion initial public offering (IPO).

-Ant and other fintech giants such as Tencent Holdings, using big data and cloud computing, have grabbed market share from commercial banks in the lucrative consumer lending space by providing easier access to credit for younger users online, many of whom have little income nor credit history.
+Ant and other fintech giants such as Tencent Holdings Ltd, using big data and cloud computing, have grabbed market share from commercial banks in the lucrative consumer lending space by providing easier access to credit for younger users online, many of whom have little income or credit history.

-"The regulations move the dial back in favour of banks," said Sanjay Jain, a Singapore-based head of financials at Aletheia Capital, Asia's biggest independent investment-research firm.
-"It seems the regulators are putting brakes on the extent of income that can be disintermediated out of the banking system."

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg